iSahilSharma/javascript-is-weird/README.md

  - If a-b = 0 `a and b should be considered equals and hence no sorting will be performed`
  - If a-b > 0 `Sort b to the lower index of a`
  - If a-b < 0 `Sort a to the lower index of b`

+ #### `Type coercion`

+According to MDN, Type coercion is the automatic or implicit conversion of values from one data type to another (such as strings to numbers).
+Type conversion is similar to type coercion because they both convert values from one data type to another with one key difference — type coercion is implicit whereas type conversion can be either implicit or explicit.

+Let's consider an example:

+    let num1 = 22;
+    let num2 = 2;

+    let sum = num1 + num2;
+    let diff = num1 - num2;
+    console.log(sum);
+    console.log(diff);

+    Output: 24, 20

+ Seems working, right?
+Wait until you run the following code:

+    let num1 = 22;
+    let num2 = '2';

+    let sum = num1 + num2;
+    let diff = num1 - num2;
+    console.log(sum);
+    console.log(diff);

+    Output: 222, 20

+This is like the biggest dumbfound experience and before you start scratichg your head, it is caused because of `+` operator. `+` operator in JavaScript has two meanings:

+>   Plus Operator
+>
+>   Concatenation Operator

+If both the left and right side of the operator consists a number, it works as plus operator and adds the numbers, else if any of the side  contains string or other type, it concatenates the sides.
+In case of `-` operator, it works as negation operator for all the scenarios and converts the non-number types into number.